teliatko/di-with-scala/README.md

 -----------

 I've used very simple example to show the DI.
 In package `services` you can find `Translator` service interface and its implementation `FrenchTranslator`.
 `Translator` service is injected into `controllers.Translate` controller.
-Controllers takes any string on the query path, assuming that you've put the name there, and greets you accordingly in french.
+Controller takes any string on the query path, assuming that you've put the name there, and greets you accordingly in french.